 Today’s hospitality industry depends very heavily on technology for all activities.
-Technology has overtaken day to day operations so much that the software that provides you with a competitive edge today can become a necessity tomorrow.
+Technology has overtaken day to day operations in the hotel industry so much that the software provides you with a competitive edge today can become a necessity tomorrow.

 A study showed that in 2015 on average 4.9% of hotel revenue was allocated to the IT budget vs. 2.6% in 2014.
 Similarly, software accounted for 12% of hospitality IT spend but is forecast to grow at 7% pa from 2015-18, outstripping other segments and 22% of hotels earmarked migrating to the cloud as a top tech priority in 2015.